 The stakes are high—and scary.
-North Korea’s Foreign Minister has said that these comments amount to a “declaration of war” and has threatened to shoot down U.S. bombers.
-This comes after the country tested its sixth and most powerful nuclear bomb, prompting an emergency session of the United Nations Security Council.
+In recent months, North Korea tested its sixth and most powerful nuclear bomb, prompting an emergency session of the United Nations Security Council.
 The rogue nation claimed its new weapon was a hydrogen bomb small enough to fit on an intercontinental ballistic missile, making rapid progress towards its ability to strike the United States.

 We can’t let fear lead us into catastrophic war.
 Given the extremely volatile nature of the situation, we need measured leadership that leverages every diplomatic tool to de-escalate tensions—not reckless tweets that fuel the flames.